MC1200058 – (Updated) Microsoft Defender for Office 365: Admins can block external users in Microsoft Teams from Defender Portal

 Summary:

-Admins can now block external users in Microsoft Teams via the Tenant Allow/Block List in the Microsoft Defender portal, controlling access and communications.
-This feature, rolling out January 2026, supports up to 4,000 domains and 200 emails, with audit logging and no impact on existing Teams settings.
+Starting mid-February 2026, admins can block external Microsoft Teams users via the Tenant Allow/Block List in the Microsoft Defender portal, controlling access and deleting existing communications.
+This applies to Teams and Defender XDR, with audit logging and limits of 4,000 domains and 200 emails blocked.

 Details: